kyoheiu/felix/README.md

 ## todo (or not todo)

-- [ ] easier way to configurate exec commands
+- [x] easier way to configurate exec commands
-- [ ] choose whether the warning appears or not when delete
+- [x] choose whether the warning appears or not when delete
-- [ ] change sort order (new to old / old to new)
+- [ ] change sort order (file name / new to old / old to new)
 - [ ] implement `v`(select mode)